yalaiseries/supabase/SUPABASE_SETUP.md

 Open: `http://localhost:5173/members.html`

-- Enter your email → receive magic link
+- Enter your email + password → sign in
+- First time: click **Create account** to create your account (you may need to confirm your email once)
+- If you forgot your password: click **Forgot / set password** to receive a password reset email
 - After login, the page calls `members-resources` with your access token

 ### 7.2 Make yourself a registered member